Skip to main content

 About El Lince

 Should you book El Lince in Madrid?
 Yes, if the plan is Modern Spanish cooking from Javi Estévez.
-Madrid has many dining rooms with different levels of formality, but El Lince is best framed simply: a Madrid restaurant with verified Modern Spanish cuisine, casual dress, service hours that cover lunch and dinner on most days.
+Madrid has many dining rooms with different levels of formality, but El Lince is best framed simply: a Madrid restaurant with Modern Spanish cuisine, casual dress, service hours that cover lunch and dinner on most days.

 Choose it for chef-led Modern Spanish in Madrid

-Use the confirmed facts to plan around it: the restaurant is in Madrid, the dress code is casual, the published hours include lunch and dinner service Monday through Thursday, service from 1:30 PM to 12 AM on Friday and Saturday, lunch service on Sunday.
+Use the basics to plan around it: the restaurant is in Madrid, the dress code is casual, the published hours include lunch and dinner service Monday through Thursday, service from 1:30 PM to 12 AM on Friday and Saturday, lunch service on Sunday.
 If the priority is a broader city shortlist, start with our full Madrid restaurants guide, then use El Lince as the Modern Spanish option when its hours and style fit the route.

-Plan around confirmed basics
+Plan around the basics

 Location